Moving in

 Entry condition report

-You should complete the entry condition report before you move in, to record the condition of the property and any existing damage or issues.
+You should complete the entry condition report before you move in, to record the condition of the property, any existing damage, and any inclusions (e.g. furniture).

-This is an important document that needs attention to detail.
-Take the time to closely inspect the property and correctly complete the report.
+This is an important document—take the time to closely inspect the property and correctly complete the report.
 Filling out this report properly will help avoid future problems, especially with the bond refund process.

 You should then: